 The Board suggests candidates prepare for the CSE by doing the following:

-- Thoroughly reading the CSE Handbook - Candidates should become thoroughly knowledgeable of the valuable information contained within the CSE Handbook.
+- Thoroughly reading the CSE Handbook - Candidates should become thoroughly knowledgeable of the valuable information contained within the CSE Handbook (PDF, 482K).
 Information relative to examination scheduling procedures, security and administrative processes, a general description of the CSE, and more is contained within the CSE Handbook.

 - Studying the CSE Test Plan - The CSE Test Plan (which is included within the CSE Handbook) is used in the development of the exam.
 All of the items on the CSE are derived from the knowledge and ability statements found on the CSE Test Plan.
 Candidates may find it helpful to compare their own experience and knowledge to each statement on the CSE Test Plan.
 This comparison may assist a candidate in assessing what additional knowledge may be necessary prior to taking the exam.